 Honestly, there’s so many different kinds of bugs and birds that it’s really hard to list them all.
 We’ve got stick bugs, centipedes, click beetles, june bugs, cardinals, ducks, blue jays, grackles, and much more.
 You’ll probably see something new each time you visit!

-5 comments on “Wildlife”
+5 responses to “Wildlife”